 Solar Power: Commonly used technical terms

-Alternating Current – AC current – Electric current in which the direction of electron flow is reversed at intervals (frequency).
+Alternating Current – AC – Electric current in which the direction of electron flow is reversed at intervals (frequency).
 AC electricity is used in most household appliances and the electricity grid.

-AM – Airmass – a unit of atmospheric mass measurement commonly used in discussion of rating solar photovoltaic panels.
+AM – Airmass – a unit of atmospheric mass measurement commonly used in the discussion of rating solar photovoltaic panels.
 The AM measurement for photovoltaic solar panels at standard test conditions (STC) is 1.5AM.

-Amorphous silicon – Amorphous semiconductor – Thin-film, non-crystalline semiconductor material that can be used in the production of solar electricity via the photovoltaic effect.
+Amorphous silicon – Amorphous semiconductor – Thin-film, the non-crystalline semiconductor material that can be used in the production of solar electricity via the photovoltaic effect.

 Ampere – A – A measure of electric current (compare: power (W) and volt (V)).

-Ampere hour – Ah – A unit of electrical charge stored in a battery.
+Ampere-hour – Ah – A unit of electrical charge stored in a battery.
 1Ah equals the flow of 1A of current for one hour.

 Antireflection Coating – A thin coating over a photovoltaic cell that improves light transmission onto the cell, and reduces the amount of reflection of light off the cell.

 Array – A number of solar photovoltaic (PV) panels connected together, usually all feeding into one solar inverter.